AFL Grand Final location debate: Key arguments

-A key argument in regards to fairness centres on the fact that non-Victorian clubs must always carry the traven burden of the grand final, and that MCG tenant clubs in particular have the benefit of hosting the premiership decider at their home ground, some playing up to seventeen games on the ground each year, making the arrangement the biggest handicap against non-Victorian sides being able to win the premiership.
+A key argument in regards to fairness centres on the fact that non-Victorian clubs must always carry the travel burden of the grand final, and that MCG tenant clubs in particular have the benefit of hosting the premiership decider at their home ground, some playing up to seventeen games on the ground each year, making the arrangement the biggest handicap against non-Victorian sides being able to win the premiership.
 After the 2017 AFL Grand Final, where the minor premiers Adelaide played Richmond on the latter's home ground, the MCG, Adelaide coach Don Pyke raised his concern with the AFL Coaches Association about the unfairness of the current arrangement.
-As of 2020, eight grand finals have been played between a higher ranked non-Victorian team and a lower ranked Victorian team in Victoria; the non-Victorian clubs have won three of those.
+As of 2020, eight grand finals have been played between a higher-ranked non-Victorian team and a lower-ranked Victorian team in Victoria; the non-Victorian clubs have won three of those.
 The AFL acknowledged the home state imbalance in its 2018 contract renegotiation by including some balancing provisions: that interstate clubs be scheduled to play at least two home-and-away games at the venue annually, be granted training access to the ground during the year, and be chartered flights during grand final week.
+This rule, however, is not consistently enforced: for the 2023 AFL season, both the Greater Western Sydney Giants and the West Coast Eagles were given just one home-and-away game each at the MCG for the entire season, the Gold Coast Suns and the West Coast Eagles were given just one game each at the MCG for the 2024 AFL season, while for the 2025 AFL season, half the league's interstate teams (Gold Coast, Greater Western Sydney, Port Adelaide and West Coast) were given just one home-and-away game each at the MCG for the entire season.

 Some observers advocate that the grand final should be held on the home ground of the higher ranked team, seen as the overall fairest option which allows teams to earn the benefit of home ground advantage through on-field performances over the season.
 This has been outright ruled out by league CEO Gillon McLachlan because preparation for the grand final – including all of the spectator and corporate events which accompany it, contributing significantly to both the tradition and revenue of the game respectively – require months or years of planning, making it both impractical and financially costly to leave the venue undecided until after preliminary final weekend.